-Dr. Jerome M. Adams was recently sworn in as Surgeon General by Vice President Mike Pence at the Office of the Vice President in Washington D.C.
+Updated Agust 1, 2018: Dr. Jerome M. Adams was sworn in as Surgeon General by Vice President Mike Pence at the Office of the Vice President in Washington D.C.

-Adams takes over the position from Hampton University nursing grad Rear Admiral Sylvia Trent-Adams, who served as acting surgeon general since April after the former US surgeon general, Dr. Vivek Murthy, resigned.
+Adams took over the position from Hampton University nursing grad Rear Admiral Sylvia Trent-Adams, who served as acting surgeon general after the former US surgeon general, Dr. Vivek Murthy, resigned.

 As the No. 1 doctor in the United States, Dr. Adams will give Americans the best scientific information available on how to improve their health and reduce the risk of illness and injury.

-Since he graduated in 2002 from the Indiana School of Medicine, which educates future physicians and conducts advanced medical research throughout Indiana, Dr. Adams has put himself on the path to success as he helps those in need.
+Since he graduated in 2002 from the Indiana School of Medicine, which educates future physicians and conducts advanced medical research throughout Indiana, Dr. Adams has put himself on the path to success.

 “Dr. Jerome Adams distinguished himself as an anesthesiologist at Eskenazi Hospital in Indianapolis, which serves our most vulnerable citizens, and as a clinical associate professor of anesthesiology at Indiana University,” Vice President Pence said.